BU-ISCIII/relecov-tools/README.md

   Convert data between phage plus schema to ENA, GISAID, or any other schema

 Options:
-    -p, --origin_schema TEXT        File with the origin (relecov) schema -j, --json_data TEXT            File with the json data to convert -d, --destination_schema [ENA|GSAID|other]
+  -p, --origin_schema TEXT        File with the origin (relecov) schema -j, --json_data TEXT            File with the json data to convert -d, --destination_schema [ENA|GISAID|other]
-    schema to be mapped
-    -f, --schema_file TEXT          file with the custom schema -o, --output TEXT               File name and path to store the mapped json --help                          Show this message and exit.
+                                  schema to be mapped -f, --schema_file TEXT          file with the custom schema -o, --output_folder TEXT        File name and path to store the mapped json --help                          Show this message and exit.
 ```

 #### upload-to-ena